Contact email@example.com for questions regarding NARMS data and reports.

 Antimicrobial resistance (AMR) is considered one of the most important global health challenges.
 Many factors contribute to the emergence of antimicrobial resistant microorganisms, but the use of antimicrobials in medicine and agriculture is considered the most important factor.
 Considering the serious consequences of AMR to public health and the economy locally and globally, the White House has announced a National Strategy for Combating Antibiotic Resistant Bacteria (CARB) with specific goals and priorities.
 A prominent feature of the National Strategy is surveillance.

-The National Antimicrobial Resistance Monitoring System (NARMS) Integrated Report is the result of a collaborative effort of the Centers for Disease Control and Prevention (CDC), the U.S. Department of Agriculture (USDA) and the Food and Drug Administration (FDA).
+The 2014 National Antimicrobial Resistance Monitoring System (NARMS) Integrated Report is the result of a collaborative effort of the Centers for Disease Control and Prevention (CDC), the U.S. Department of Agriculture (USDA) and the Food and Drug Administration (FDA).
 NARMS gathers surveillance data from human clinical samples, slaughter samples and retail meat samples.
 This “One Health” approach to integrated surveillance provides information needed to assess the nature and magnitude of resistance in bacteria moving through the food supply and causing illnesses in humans.

-This year’s report shows that the situation in the United States is stable, but shows somewhat more favorable trends over time than unfavorable ones.
-Overall resistance remains low for most human infections and there have been measurable improvements in resistance levels in other important areas.
+The points listed below summarize important observations from the 2014 NARMS Integrated Report.
+There are few changes from the 2012-2013 Integrated NARMS Report.
+Overall resistance continues to remain low for most human infections and there have been measurable improvements in resistance levels in some important areas.
 A summary of the most important trends is presented below.

 - Approximately 80% of human Salmonella isolates are not resistant to any of the tested antibiotics.
 This has remained relatively stable over the past ten years.
-Resistance for three important drugs (ceftriaxone, azithromycin and ciprofloxacin) in human non-typhoidal Salmonella isolates remained below 3%.
+Resistance for three critically-important drugs (ceftriaxone, azithromycin and ciprofloxacin) in human non-typhoidal Salmonella isolates remained below 3%.

-- MDR in human isolates of a common Salmonella serotype (l 4,,12:i:-) more than doubled from 18% in 2011 to 46% in 2013.
-MDR and ceftriaxone resistance in Salmonella serotype Dublin isolated from cattle and human sources has increased.
-While the incidence of human Salmonella Dublin infections is relatively low, it can cause invasive disease with more severe outcomes, and ranks among the top 4 serotypes isolated from retail ground beef and PR/HACCP samples.
+- Decreased susceptibility to ciprofloxacin has increased in human and cattle (PR/HACCP) Salmonella serotype Dublin isolates since 2003, with slight declines since 2012.
+While the incidence of human Salmonella Dublin infections is relatively low, it can cause invasive disease with more severe outcomes, and ranks among the top 4 serotypes isolated from retail ground beef and cattle PR/HACCP samples.